SkafteNicki/ku_devops/version_control/README.md

       git clone https://github.com/my_user_name/my_repository_name.git
       ```

-   2. Move/copy the three files from yesterday into the repository (and any other that you made)
+   2. Create/Copy/Move the `simple_classifier.py` file and the `requirements.txt` file from the last virtual environment
+      exercises into this repository.

    3. Add the files to a commit by using `git add` command